-In 2014, The Center for Health Equity joined Boston College, the University of Wisconsin-Madison (UW), the University of Minnesota and the University of North Texas in leading a new research mentor and mentee training initiative funded by the NIH National Research Mentor Network (NRMN).
+In 2014, The M-CHE joined Boston College, the University of Wisconsin-Madison (UW), the University of Minnesota and the University of North Texas in leading a new research mentor and mentee training initiative funded by the NIH National Research Mentor Network (NRMN).
 The M-CHE is collaborating specifically with UW as part of the Mentor Training Core (MTC), one of five Cores in the NRMN initiative.
 Dr. Thomas serves as a co-core director with Drs.
 Chris Pfund and Janet Branchaw, both of UW.
 Dr. Quinn is a co-investigator on the MTC.

 The Mentor Training Core (MTC) serves as a national hub to prepare mentors and mentees in biomedical research through training, both in-person and online.
 The MTC establishes and maintains standards and metrics to achieve effective, culturally responsive mentoring relationships.